 The Ringing of the Bell

 The Financial District is the scene of a number of different sights in addition to the NYSE.
-They include the Charging Bull, also called the Bull of Wall Street, which is located at Broadway and Morris streets; Federal Hall; City Hall Park; and the Woolworth Building.
+They include the Charging Bull, also called the Bull of Wall Street, which is located in Bowling Green, near the intersection of Broadway and Morris streets; Federal Hall; City Hall Park; and the Woolworth Building.
 It is easy and free to see the exterior of the Woolworth Building, but if you want to take a tour, you will need advance reservations.
 Battery Park is also within walking distance.
 From there, you can take a ferry to visit the Statue of Liberty and Ellis Island.

 This area is rich in history and architecture, and you can learn about it on these walking tours: History of Wall Street and 9/11, Lower Manhattan: Secrets of Downtown, and the Brooklyn Bridge.
 And if you're into superheroes, the Super Tour of NYC Comics Heroes and More might be just the ticket.